 Derek Jeter Rookie Cards (True RCs)

-He was drafted by the New York Yankees in 1992 and was the 6th pick of the 1st Round.
-He was quickly sent to the Gulf Coast League where he struggled.
-He was sent late and did not have anyone to room with.
+When drafted he was quickly sent to the Gulf Coast League where he struggled, arriving late left him with no one to room with.
 Alone he felt isolated and as the 1st Round pick was expected to show what he’s got.
 All he had to offer his first season in the minors was a not so pretty .210 batting average with 21 errors.

 Jeter is the first Yankee to win All-Star MVP and later that year won MVP of the World Series.
 He won both of these awards in 2000 but he didn’t earn MVP of the league although he batted .339 and carried his team through the postseason.
 That year the award was given to Jason Giambi.

 Perhaps his greatest accomplishment doesn’t have anything to do with awards or stats but in his character.
 Jeter always accepted the responsibility of being a role model, especially to young fans.
 He was a spokesman for the Yankees and even a heartthrob with his dashing good looks.
 For two decades he managed himself to have a flawless reputation, not even a hint of scandal or controversy.
 Derek Jeter an All-Time Great indeed!

 OFFICIAL ROOKIE CARDS OF HALL OF FAMER

 This post contains affiliate links through eBay Partner Network.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.